-It took me six years of living in Calgary to do the Tunnel Mountain hike in Banff.
-Now that I’ve done it I wonder why it took so long.
-This short must-do hike delivers a workout if you go fast enough, panoramic views of Banff and the valley including the Fairmont Banff Springs Hotel from above and red chair moments on the summit.
+This short must-do hike delivers a workout if you go fast enough, epic views of Banff and the valley including the Fairmont Banff Springs Hotel from above and red chair moments on the summit.
 And you can do the Tunnel Mountain hike in spring, summer, fall or winter.

-Tunnel Mountain hike summary
+Tunnel Mountain hike trail details and difficulty

 Elevation gain: 260 m or 853 feet